agda/agda/doc/user-manual/language/polarity.lagda.rst

 example ``(@++ A : Set) → (A → A)`` is perfectly valid!

 Polarity annotations can only appear on domains of function types and data/record type parameters.
-Pattern-matching on annotated arguments is only supported for mixed arguments.
+Pattern matching on annotated arguments is only supported for mixed arguments.

 Positivity checking